Singapore Personalised Employment Pass (PEP) Guide

 Processing Time of Personalized Employment Pass (PEP) Application

-Upon approval of your application, you will receive an In-Principle Approval (IPA) letter, which remains valid for a period of six (6) months.
-It is important to collect your pass within this timeframe from the Ministry of Manpower (MOM) office in Singapore.
+Once they approve your application, you will receive an In-Principle Approval (IPA) letter, which remains valid for six (6) months.
+Therefore, you must collect your pass within this timeframe from the MOM office in Singapore.

 How to Maintain Your Personalised Employment Pass (PEP)?